What to Expect at Your Hearing

 - Were the tests administered correctly?

 At the Law Offices of Richard S. Lawson, the legal team has represented countless clients throughout Georgia at ALS hearings and is very familiar with the procedure and what evidence is needed to increase your chances of saving your license.
 You can trust one of the skilled Georgia DUI defense lawyers at the firm to use the time prior to the hearing wisely, seeking out any flaw in the case against you.
 Georgia DUI Lawyer Richard Lawson can help you.
-Call today to schedule your intial case consultation.
+Call today to schedule your initial case consultation.